The Potential Effects of CAVs on GHG Emissions: A Research Synthesis

 Additionally, once CAVs reach high market penetration, crashes could decrease precipitously and the need for additional bulk for safety’s sake could decrease.
 Vehicle size could also decrease as mobility as a service takes hold.
-Single vehicle trips can be paired with smaller vehicles, when in the past all trips were made with the same personal vehicle, regardless of the number of travelers.
-These decreases in vehicle size could lead to less greenhouse gases emitted per mile.
+Single vehicle trips can be paired with smaller vehicles, whereas in the past all trips were made with the same personal vehicle, regardless of the number of travelers.
+These decreases in vehicle size could lead to less greenhouse gas emitted per mile.
 Platooning, or decreasing the distances between vehicles using electronic communication, can reduce aerodynamic drag and increase fuel efficiency, especially among trucks.

 The ease of use of CAVs could reduce the demand for transit, however, which is often more fuel efficient than single-occupancy vehicles.
-Many of the advantages of transit, such as not needing to park and being able to multi-task during the trip, will be present in AVs and thus could reduce the demand for transit, especially among choice riders.
-While advantages to mass transit remain, especially in dense cities where fixed routes are the most efficient, this decrease in transit ridership could result in less money being invested in transit and ultimately be disastrous for our country’s public transportation systems.
+Many of the advantages of transit, such as people not needing to park and being able to multi-task during the trip, will be present in AVs and thus could reduce the demand for transit, especially among choice riders.
+While advantages to mass transit remain, especially in dense cities where fixed routes are the most efficient, this decrease in transit ridership could result in less money being invested in transit and ultimately could be disastrous for our country’s public transportation systems.

 The most important variable in the greenhouse gas equation, however, is the electrification of vehicles.
 Carbon dioxide emissions from electricity generation have been decreasing since 2007.[xii]
-Assuming the continuation of this trend, electrification of vehicles has the potential to markedly change the greenhouse effects of each vehicle mile travelled.
+Assuming the continuation of this trend, electrification of vehicles has the potential to markedly change the greenhouse effects of each vehicle mile traveled.
 CAP states that “the best way to minimize emissions from the transportation sector is to combine vehicle automation with electrification.
 To achieve the nation’s climate goals, the United States cannot remain dependent on gasoline-powered vehicles.”

 While electric vehicles and CAVs are not intrinsically linked, many new CAVs are electric for a variety of reasons.
 According to Greg Gardner of the Detroit Free Press,[xiii] “Electric vehicles are easier for computers to drive… and it’s easier, cheaper, and safer to recharge an unmanned car than to gas one up.”
 Reliability and lower fuel costs are additional factors that will encourage ride-sharing companies to adopt electric instead of gas-powered vehicles.
-“We see them as very complimentary, technology-wise,” Harry Lightsey, executive director of emerging technologies policy at GM said of CAVs and electrification.[xiv]
+“We see that as very complimentary, technology-wise,” Harry Lightsey, executive director of emerging technologies policy at GM said of CAVs and electrification.[xiv]

-Electric vehicles are complimentary to shared CAVs.
+Electric vehicles are complementary to shared CAVs.
 Research from the Boston Consulting Group[xv] shows that the convergence of ride sharing, autonomous driving, and vehicle electrification create a more compelling economic case for adoption of shared autonomous electric vehicles (SAEVs) than any of these factors would in isolation.
-BCG states that “Due to their ability to cut travel costs by 60%, SAEVs could shift about 25% of miles traveled from private automobiles.”
+BCG states that “[d]ue to their ability to cut travel costs by 60%, SAEVs could shift about 25% of miles traveled from private automobiles.”

 Planning and Policy Implications

-Many policy measures have already been proposed which are intended to mitigate some of the negative effects of CAVs.
-The Upstate Transportation Association in New York State has urged New York to ban self-driving cars from the state’s roads for 50 years in an effort to eliminate driver job loss from vehicle automation.[xvi]
+Many policy measures have already been proposed that are intended to mitigate some of the negative effects of CAVs.
+The Upstate Transportation Association in New York State has urged the state of New York to ban self-driving cars from the state’s roads for 50 years in an effort to eliminate driver job loss from vehicle automation.[xvi]
 Truck driver unions surely won’t be far behind.
 A bill proposed in Massachusetts and frequently echoed elsewhere would tax self-driving vehicles on a per-mile basis in an effort to eliminate zero-passenger rides.[xvii]
 Without more robust research, however, the full effects of these kinds of policies can’t be known for certain.

 With this in mind, we need to fully understand both the potential trade-offs involved in the shift to CAVs and the relative importance of each of these trade-offs to our society.
 Only once we’ve done this can we hope to enact fair, meaningful, and effective policy that will maximize the benefits and mitigate the negative externalities of the upcoming transportation revolution.